 Children typically present with colicky abdominal pain and vomiting, followed by passage of currant-jelly stool.

-Diagnosis is made by ultrasonography.
+Diagnosis is best made by ultrasonography.

 Treatment is reduction by air enema and sometimes surgery.